zimmski/tavor/README.md

 tavor --format-file basic.tavor fuzz
 ```

-On every call this command outputs random paths through the defined graph, since the default [fuzzing strategy](#fuzzing-strategy) of Tavor is the <code>random</code> strategy.
+On every call this command outputs random paths through the defined graph.
 Here are some example outputs:

 ```
 Credit0